adrelanos/vpn-firewall/README.md

 * Defend against
 [IP leaks](https://blog.torproject.org/blog/bittorrent-over-tor-isnt-good-idea).
 If a locally installed application uses trickery to obtain the the users real IP and sends it somewhere though the VPN.
+[This probably does not apply to VMs / computers when using the forwarding feature.)
 * Defend against adversaries, which are in position to run code locally, i.e. manipulate the firewall rules.
 * Prevent any other kind trickery to circumvent using the VPN.